 Jessie Owen Payne is the Media Director of the Philos Project.
 Jessie graduated from Bob Jones University in 2008 with a BA in Radio and Television Broadcasting and a minor in Public Relations Journalism.
 She interned with Entercom Communications while in college, did freelance writing for The Greenville News in South Carolina, and worked as a staff reporter and editor for The Springville Journal and The Sun News outside Buffalo, N.Y.
 Jessie’s passions include fashion, photography, and travel, although she currently stays busy with her husband and two children in Greenville, SC.

 Follow Jessie on Twitter: @TheJessieJoyjessica@philosproject.org

-Lela Gilbert is Lead Contributor to the Philos Project blog.
-Lela, a Christian who has lived in Israel since 2006, is an award-winning writer who has authored or co-authored more than 60 books.
+Lela Gilbert is the lead contributor to The Philos Project blog.
+Lela, a Christian who has been based in Israel and the U.S. since 2006, is an award-winning writer who has authored or co-authored more than 60 books.
 Her most recently published work is the critically acclaimed Saturday People, Sunday People: Israel through the Eyes of a Christian Sojourner.
-She also co-authored Persecuted: The Global Assault on Christians and the award-winning Blind Spot: When Journalists Don’t Get Religion.
-Lela is an adjunct fellow at Hudson Institute and a frequent contributor to Fox News, National Review Online, The Weekly Standard Online, The Jerusalem Post, The Huffington Post, and many other publications.
+She authored Baroness Cox: Eyewitness to a Broken World; she also co-authored Persecuted: The Global Assault on Christians and the award-winning Blind Spot: When Journalists Don’t Get Religion.
+Lela is an adjunct fellow at Hudson Institute and a frequent contributor to Fox News, Algemeiner, The Jerusalem Post, The Huffington Post, and many other publications.

 Follow Lela on Twitter: @lelagilbert